Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 The yarns have different characteristics that you will need to keep in mind for the final result.

 Do you want a warm or lighter knit?
-For a knit that will withstand the rigors of winter (which will however take a bit of time), I recommend Rowan Felted Tweed, composed mainly of sheep wool and alpaca.
-And why not knit it double with its cousin from the brand, Kidsilk Haze?
-The latter is a mohair and silk yarn of incredible softness.
-It will add warmth and an extra nuance to the knit’s appearance.
+For a knit that will withstand the harshness of winter (though it will take some time), I recommend Rowan Felted Tweed, made mostly of sheep’s wool and alpaca.
+And why not knit it double with its brand cousin, Kidsilk Haze?
+The latter is a mohair and silk yarn with incredible softness.
+It will add extra warmth and nuance to the knit’s finish.

-If you want a spiderweb-like knit, but nice and warm, go for the Kidsilk alone, the result will be magnificent!
+If you want a delicate, spiderweb-like knit that’s still warm, go for the Kidsilk alone; the result will be stunning!

 DMC's Andes wool will also give a beautiful classic look in sweater or cardigan form, with the lovely softness of alpaca.
 If you plan to knit baby clothes, DMC's Woolly 5 is a very soft merino yarn.
-DMC thought of parents because it is very easy to wash.
-And from experience, I can confirm that it doesn’t lose its shape!
-With its strong twist, it is very fluffy, which is perfect for wrapping a baby snugly.
-My little niece never parts with her Woolly knitted comforter!
-And I intend to knit myself a collar in Woolly as well, but I will add a touch of sparkle by using the Chic version which is adorned with a lurex thread.
-For those in a hurry, thicker yarns will allow you to see the project progress faster!
-As its name suggests, DMC's Big Knit will allow you to complete a project in a single evening, thanks to its knitting with size 12 needles!
-Convenient when, like me, you are often late for end-of-year gifts! 😉
+DMC thought of parents because it’s very easy to wash.
+And from experience, I can confirm it doesn’t lose its shape!
+With its strong twist, it’s very plush, which is perfect for wrapping a baby snugly.
+My little niece never lets go of her Woolly knit comforter!
+And I plan to knit myself a collar in Woolly too, but I’ll add a touch of sparkle by using the Chic version, which is threaded with a lurex yarn.
+For those in a hurry, thicker yarns will let you see your project progress faster!
+As its name suggests, DMC's Big Knit will allow you to complete a project in a single evening, thanks to its size 12 needles!
+Handy when, like me, you’re often late for end-of-year gifts! 😉

-As we have seen, knitwear designers have undergone a deep renewal in recent years, but yarn creators too!
-DMC now offers the Merino Essentiel Ombré and Révélation yarns, a large 520-meter skein allowing you to knit a collar or a small shawl with just one skein, but also and especially with a gradient of colors that is truly magnificent.
-And to top it off, the Révélation is also available in a sparkling version!
+As we have seen, knitwear designers have undergone a deep renewal in recent years, but yarn creators have too!
+DMC now offers the Merino Essentiel Ombré and Révélation yarns, a large 520-meter skein allowing you to knit a collar or a small shawl with just one skein, but also and especially with a gradient of colors that is truly beautiful.
+And to top it off, the Révélation also comes in a sparkling version!

-In yarn creation, you wouldn't think there are so many possibilities.
-The yarn can be made of one strand or several, and the twist of the whole can vary greatly.
-What can also be done is composing a yarn with strands of different colors and playing with color changes, like the Pirouette yarn.
+In yarn creation, you wouldn’t think there are so many possibilities.
+The yarn can be made of a single strand or multiple strands, and the twist of the whole can vary greatly.
+What can also be done is composing a yarn with strands of different colors and playing with color changes, like Pirouette yarn.
 Designer Andrea Mowry really likes this kind of yarn for very interesting transition effects.

 And last but not least, how could we not present the yarn that adorns our new mascot, GlitterDale!?
-It is the Knitty glitter which offers a yarn in pretty solid colors with a superb glittery enhancement thanks to a lurex thread!
-At the shop, we are won over!
+It’s the Knitty glitter, which offers yarn in beautiful solid colors with a stunning glittery highlight thanks to a lurex thread!
+At the shop, we are smitten!

 2. Stitch markers

-Among the essentials in the knitting kit, stitch markers hold a good place.
-They allow you to place markers, to highlight the different parts of a work in progress.
-When knitting a seamless sweater, at some point you end up knitting the front, back, left sleeve, and right sleeve all in one piece.
-Needless to say, knowing who is who – thanks to the ring markers – is essential!
-They also allow highlighting repetitions of lace or jacquard stitch patterns.
+Among the essentials in the knitting kit, stitch markers hold an important place.
+They allow you to place markers, highlight different parts of a work in progress.
+When knitting a seamless sweater, you eventually knit the front, back, left sleeve, and right sleeve all in one piece.
+Needless to say, knowing which is which – thanks to ring markers – is essential!
+They also help highlight repeats in lace or jacquard patterns.

-My advice: have some open ones, so you can reposition them, and some closed ones for their ease of use.
+My advice: have some with open eyes, so you can reposition them, and some closed for ease of use.

 4. A crochet hook

-You wouldn’t think you need a crochet hook in knitting, but it will save you from the most dreadful situation: dropped stitches!
-In this case, it is the crochet hook, and not really the needles, that will help you recover the lost stitch(es) and work back up to the current row of knitting.
+You wouldn’t think you need a crochet hook for knitting, but it will save you from the worst situation: dropped stitches!
+In this case, it’s the crochet hook, not really the needles, that will help you recover the lost stitch(es) and work back up to the current row of knitting.

 An essential, even if you try to avoid using it!

-Not essential when you have three or four pairs of needles, but when you start to have a well-stocked assortment, it is not always obvious to know the number (or size) of each of our pairs.
-The gauge will allow you to find the size of a pair in the blink of an eye.
+Not essential when you have three or four pairs of needles, but when you start to have a well-stocked assortment, it’s not always obvious what the number (or size) of each pair is.
+The gauge will let you quickly find the size of a pair.

 A crochet hook can prove very useful